 A: We actually stayed there for a week.
 We slept there and had our meals provided by the center.
 As volunteers, we collected seeds, planted trees and worked with the local community to establish educational outreach programs for children as well.
 Helen: Dan actually taught English and he enjoyed teaching the children who were really eager to learn the language.
 Dan: We also helped in taking good care of the elephants, prepared food (bananas) and fed them up.
 We also helped in protecting the trees from logging by wrapping blessed sheets round the trees.

 Q: Why did you decide to go an elephant volunteering in Cambodia?

 A: We love Cambodia.
 The people are just so nice and this country is just amazing.
 Helen: I am actually a vegetarian and I support this kind of activity.
 In addition to that, Dan and I, in general, also want to help in protecting and preserving the nature through volunteering.

 Q: How was the over-all experience at the Elephant Sanctuary?

 A: Dan: The over-all experience at the Elephant Sanctuary was really amazing.
 It was a life-changing experience for us.

 Q: Your elephant volunteering has just finished, what is your next plan?

-A: One of the main reasons why we decided to head over Southeast Asia, especially here in Siem Reap is to experience the ancient beauty of Angkor Temples which has always been our plan.
-Dan: Tomorrow, we will be visiting the temples of Angkor especially the famed Angkor Wat.
+A: One of the main reasons why we decided to travel to Southeast Asia, especially here in Siem Reap is to experience the ancient beauty of the Angkor temples which has always been on bucket list.
+Dan: Tomorrow, we will be visiting the temples of Angkor especially and we are truly excited to see Angkor Wat.